-Could you share any results of the engagement?
+What evidence can you share that demonstrates the impact of the engagement?

 How did DOOR3 perform from a project management standpoint?

-What did you find most impressive about DOOR3?
+What did you find most impressive about them?

-Are there any areas DOOR3 could improve?
+Are there any areas they could improve?

 Everything worked out well for us, so there’s nothing I can think of.